flowlink/vtex_integration/README.md

 This is a fully hosted and supported integration for use with the [FlowLink](http://flowlink.io/) product.
 With this integration you can perform the following functions:

 * Keep you products and inventory in synced between your VTex store and your ERP
-* Send order Data to Wombat and keep orders from all channels in one place
+* Send order Data to FlowLink and keep orders from all channels in one place
 * Keep your shippments Data in synced between your VTex store and your ERP

 VTex software works on any computer, laptop or tablet with internet access.